learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Which loads the row for that item from the database and returns it as an ActiveRecord model object, which your `show.html.erb` then renders.

-If we want to be able to retrieve the current cart, we need to its id to be somewhere in the HTTP request.
+If we want to be able to retrieve the current cart, we need to have its id somewhere in the HTTP request.
 Specifically, it must be in the path or the headers.

 It would be possible, though quite convoluted, to store this information in the path.
 This would have strange effects: since the path is shown in the browser's URL bar, a user who copies a URL and sends it to a friend ("check out this neat skirt!") would also be copying their shopping cart ID.
 Upon loading the page, the friend would see what's in the user's cart.
 Since a cart is owned by a particular user, and may contain private information, this is probably not what we want.